Anita Stone, Ph.D.

 My field of study is primate behavioral ecology - I study how primates behave in relation to their natural environment.
 For the past 17 years, I have been researching wild Neotropical primates.
 Specifically, I focus on the long-term monitoring of a population of squirrel monkeys in Amazonian Brazil.
 The field site where I work is unusual.
 It is a small rural village surrounded by rainforest.
 And, the forest does not belong to a university, nor is it a legally protected park.
 It belongs to village residents.
 This presents a challenge for the wildlife because at any moment the forest could be cleared and/or the animals hunted.
 Yet, the forest has remained intact for the almost two decades I have been working there.
 In this talk, I discuss how my research on squirrel monkeys intersects with my involvement with the village community, and how this combination has helped with local conservation efforts.

 A native of Brazil, Dr. Stone is a behavioral ecologist specializing in Neotropical primates.
 Her field research takes place in Eastern Amazonia, where she has studied the same population of squirrel monkeys since 2000.
-Dr. Stone is interested in primate life histories, social behavior and sexual selection, and looks forward to integrating undergraduate students into her fieldwork.
+Dr. Stone is interested in primate life histories, social behavior and sexual selection, and actively integrates undergraduate students into her fieldwork.

-Dr. Stone is currently teaching Introduction to Ecology & Populations, Experiential Biology laboratory, Evolution, Primate Ecology, and Biology of Sex & Gender.
+Dr. Stone teaches Experimental Biology laboratory, Introduction to Ecology & Populations, Evolution, Primate Ecology, Animal Behavior, Biology of Sex & Gender and Scientific Literature.

-When she is not at CLU or chasing monkeys in the Amazon, Dr. Stone enjoys karaoke with her friends, and spending time with her two Maine Coon cats, Toaster (22 lbs) and Floco (20 lbs).
+When she is not at Cal Lutheran or chasing monkeys in the Amazon, Dr. Stone enjoys karaoke with her friends, and spending time with her Maine Coon cat, Floco.